sarajuliefrajtova/english-for-designer/05-storytelling/process.md

-# Creator or the victim of life?
+# Creator or victim of life?
+## Let yourself be carried away by the river of life.

 by Sara(h) Julie Frajtová